-2. BACKGROUND
+4. SOME BACKGROUND

-- 2.1.
+- 4.1.
 In the last 20 years there have been two major changes in family law relating to children.
-In more recent years there has been considerable social science research published about the developmental needs of children in the context of family law, including where there is family violence. - 2.2.
+In more recent years there has been considerable social science research published about the developmental needs of children in the context of family law, including where there is family violence. - 4.2.
 Additionally, the Federal Government has commissioned four reports relating to the operation of the Family Law Act 1975 as it concerns children, family violence and the interaction of state family violence/domestic violence and child protection laws with family law.
-These reports were released in late 2010. - 2.3.
+These reports were released in late 2010. - 4.3.
+The 2011 Bill is the Federal Government's response to the problems identified in the Australian Institute of Family Studies, Professor Chisholm and the Family Law Council's reports (see Attachment 1), and the findings in social science research.
+It is not the Federal Government's response to the ALRC/LRC report.
+However, there are aspects of the 2011 Bill that do reflect issues raised in that report. - 4.4.
 This background information is outlined in Attachment 1.

-3. FAMILY LAW AMENDMENT (FAMILY VIOLENCE) BILL 2010 ("the 2010 Bill")
+5. FAMILY LAW LEGISLATION AMENDMENT (FAMILY VIOLENCE and OTHER MEASURES) BILL 2011